UnprojectAI/LinkedinJobApplicationsScraper/README.md

    - Then revisit each profile to download the resume
    - Automatically save resumes to your default Chrome download location
 5. Progress information will be displayed in the popup.
+6. After downloading is complete, you can use the "Retry Failed Profiles" button to attempt downloading resumes that failed during the initial process.

 ## Key Features